Using the LiveRecorder tool¶

 Warning

-, a recording can’t
+, a recording cannot be

 Warning